 If you are registered as severely sight impaired/blind please provide a copy of your registration card.

-Eligible disabled persons need to provide evidence of their qualification if under the automatic age of qualification.
+Eligible disabled persons also need to provide evidence of their qualification if under the automatic age of qualification.
 Qualification documents will be copied (with the exception of MQ14 forms as the original is required) and attached to your application form when you apply.
 Copies of documents and MQ14 forms are not returned.

 Southampton residents who are registered as severely sight impaired/blind can apply for a bus pass featuring a green triangle which will allow them to travel free at any time when the cardholder boards a bus within the Southampton City Council boundary.
 Please see questions 1 and 2 above for where to apply and the documents required.